 WE Charity, formerly known as Free the Children, was founded in 1995 by brothers Craig and Marc Kielburger.
 It aims to empower communities to lift themselves out of poverty by providing them with the skills and resources needed to change their lives.
 WE Charity also helps youth in Canada to become agents of change through WE Schools programs and WE Day events.

-In 2015, Free the Children spent 58% of program costs in Canada to empower a generation of young people to become active global citizens.
-The charity's founders, Craig & Marc Kielburger, also operate Me to We, a for-profit social enterprise that offers international volunteer trips, leadership training programs and materials, speakers' series, and books that address issues of positive social change.
+In 2015, Free the Children spent 58% of program costs on domestic projects to empower a generation of young people to become active global citizens.
+The charity’s founders, Craig & Marc Kielburger, also operate Me to We, a for-profit social enterprise that offers international volunteer trips, leadership training programs and materials, speakers' series, and books that address issues of positive social change.
 Me to We's most prominent initiative is We Day, where celebrities and speakers are invited to join youth in learning about today's social issues.
 In F2014, 12 stadium-sized events were held, bringing together 179,000 youth from across North America and the United Kingdom.
 Of these youth, 98% stated that they believed that they could make a difference in the world.

 International programming made up 44% of total program spending and was used to support the WE Villages program.
 This program uses an international development model to empower rural or marginalized villages in 8 countries: Kenya, Sierra Leone, Tanzania, Ecuador, Haiti, Nicaragua, Rural China, and India.
 The Adopt a Village model has 5 pillars: education, health, alternative income and livelihood, clean water and sanitation, and agriculture and food security.
 Free the Children’s international programs build schools and water wells, and provide medical treatment and sources of income to its adopted villages.
 In Haiti, income opportunity programs have improved the standard of living of 1,000 people.
 Its projects are designed to address the root cause of poverty by removing barriers to youth success, educating and empowering youth, and transforming youth and communities.